harrelfe/blogd/content/post/impactpo.markdown

 | γ=10    | 0.309 | 0.294 |
 | γ=50    | 0.310 | 0.296 |

-Table 1: Simulated rooot MSEs
+Table 1: Simulated root MSEs

 In a mixed Bayesian/frequentist sense (computing MSE of a posterior mean), the optimum MSE in estimating the two treatment effects (log ORs) was obtained at `\(\gamma=2\)`.
 The observed shrinkage factors do not track very well with the approximate ones derived earlier.
 A better approximation is needed.